agile-students-fall2025/1-project-proposal-super-awesome-team-name/README.md

 From the customer side:

-1. Open the app/web link for the venue.
+1. Open the app for the venue.

-2. Tap “Join Queue” → get an estimated wait time.
+2. Tap “Join Queue” and get an estimated wait time.

-3. Receive a text/notification when they’re 3–5 people away.
+3. Receive a text or notification when they’re 3-5 people away.

 4. Show up just in time, instead of waiting physically.

 From the business side:

-1. Open the business dashboard → see/manage the active queue.
+1. Open the business dashboard and manage the active queue.

 2. Check people in, move people up, or pause the line.